memelopez/microv-wk2proj/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project 2: Building with responsive design.
-(Milestoen 1 & Milestone 2)

 > This project is a clone of the [The Next Web (TNW)](https://thenextweb.com/)